lancedb/documentation/docs/src/examples/youtube_transcript_bot_with_nodejs.md

+---
+title: YouTube Transcript Bot with Node.js & LanceDB | JavaScript Implementation Guide
+description: Learn how to build a YouTube transcript analysis bot using Node.js and LanceDB.
+Includes setup, configuration, and best practices for JavaScript video content processing.
+---

 # YouTube transcript QA bot with NodeJS

 ## use LanceDB's Javascript API and OpenAI to build a QA bot for YouTube transcripts